Zellement/shantymen-2019/src/gigs/voewood-house-private-wedding-~-in-north-norfolk.md

 ---
 templateKey: gig-listing
-location: '''Voewood'' House Private Wedding ~ in North Norfolk'
+location: 40's weekend in north Norfolk
-datetime: '1676462439'
+datetime: '1694862039'
 ---
-P﻿rivate Wedding at Voewood House

-C﻿ongratulations to the Happy Couple

-2﻿ x 45  min private sessions
+4﻿0's weekend

+Location of gigs yet to be decided.